jnylam/jnylam.github.io/_courses/146-s17/index.md

 ### Exam 2 topics

+For a complete list of what you will be expected to know for the exam, please refer to the descriptions at the beginning of homework 5 through 9.
+This is what the exam questions will be based on.

+For your convenience, here is a succinct list of the topics covered on the exam.
+Please keep in mind that the authorative study guide are the homework descriptions, not the list below.

 - priority queue ADT, BFS, Dijkstra, Prim-Dijkstra-Jarnik, Kruskal, single-source shortest path, MST
 - divide-and-conquer algorithms, recursion-tree method for analyzing them
 - red-black trees, hash tables